Arizona First-Time Homebuyer Guide · Cornerstone First Mortgage · NMLS #173855 Call Mike Certo · (480) 296-6513

 The questions first-time Arizona buyers ask first

-How much down payment do I need?
+How much down payment do I need in Arizona?

-3% on conventional first-time buyer programs, 3.5% on FHA, 0% on VA (eligible) and USDA (rural areas).
-With Arizona down payment assistance, your real out-of-pocket is often $0–$5,000 even on a $400,000 home.
-Down payment myth-buster guide →
+As little as 3% on conventional first-time buyer programs (Conventional 97, HomeReady, Home Possible), 3.5% on FHA, and $0 down on VA for eligible Veterans and USDA in USDA-eligible areas.
+With Home Plus assistance covering up to 5% statewide, your real out-of-pocket can land near $0 even on a $400,000 home.
+Down payment guide →

 Should I get pre-approved or pre-qualified?

-Can closing costs be negotiated in Arizona?
+Can I negotiate closing costs in Arizona?

-How long does the whole process take?
+How long does the home buying process take in Arizona?

 Ready to find out what you actually qualify for?